Screen Printing Vs Sublimation: Which is Better?

 Equipment Setup Cost

 The initial setup cost for traditional screen printing can be significant, as it requires various tools.
 However, with modern solutions like the xTool screen printer and a laser engraver, the cost can be managed efficiently.
-The total setup cost for screen printing with these tools stays below $1000.
+The total setup cost for screen printing with these tools is close to $1600.
 This makes it a feasible option for small businesses or startups.

-In comparison, dye sublimation printing requires a sublimation printer and a heat press.
-The combined cost of these pieces of equipment is comparable to the investment for an xTool screen printer and laser engraver.
+Dye sublimation printing requires a sublimation printer and a heat press.
+Still, the combined cost of these pieces of equipment is comparatively less than screen printing.

 In the long run, screen printing becomes cheaper, especially for replicating items.
-Whereas, sublimation printing is slightly for unit or bulk production.
+Whereas, sublimation printing costs slightly higher per unit in bulk production.

 Setup Time